NEUIR/REFACT/README.md

 # GRPO
 Our GRPO training uses verl.
 Before use, please modify the model path and dataset path in the script below, as well as the output path for saving checkpoints.
-You can use our data[here]() for training.
+You can use our [data]() for training.
 ```
 conda activate verl
 cd verl